takuya/php-mktempdir/README.md

 # php-mktempdir
-Make a Temp directory in systemp with temp_name and auto removed.
+Make a Temp directory in SysTemp with temp_name and auto removed.

 ## mktempdir function
 This package provides a function `mktempdir()` to your composer project.